NOTE: click here for the companion R-script for this lecture.

 How well does this model fit the data?

-What about if we try an intercept-only null model with expected Volume of 100 and variance of 200000 ?
+What about if we try an intercept-only null model with expected Volume of 100 and sd of 400 ?
 What happens now?

 Could this model have generated the data?